tusharad/Texter-Text-Editor/README.md

 3) Print.
 4) Cut/Copy/Paste.
 5) Undo/Redo.
+6) Find and replace.

 # Upcoming Features
-1) Find and replace.
-2) Font and color settings.
+1) Font and color settings.
+2) Bottom line for line number and number of characters.

 # Screenshots